JiosHub/KaiwaAI/README.md

 # UniChat AI

-(an attempt to make an app to) improve japanese through AI and ChatGPT
+(an attempt to make an app to) improve japanese and basically any other language through ChatGPT